by Brian Czech

 Steady staters including myself are perfectly happy with complementary non-growth names and brands such as “postgrowth,” “degrowth,” and “doughnut economy.”
 Each has it’s time, place, and most appropriate context.
 We use these terms frequently and prominently, especially “degrowth toward a steady state economy.”

-Unfortunately, however, many postgrowthers, degrowthers, and doughnut economists seem not to reciprocate.
+Unfortunately, however, many postgrowthers, degrowthers, and doughnut economists don’t seem to reciprocate.
 For most, it’s probably an innocent oversight.
 Some are still getting their feet wet, and haven’t yet encountered the steady-state literature or community.

-Perhaps there is also a faction that intentionally avoids the “steady state” phrase.
+Perhaps there is also a faction that intentionally avoids the “steady state” term.
 If such a faction were prominent, the first two scenarios (innocent oversight and lack of steady-state familiarity) would be more common than they should be.
 It’s like Apples being called Bananas, or not being identified at all, leaving voters in the dark.

 I’ll never forget the 2010 conference of the National Council for Science and the Environment.
 Serving on the planning committee, I helped to steer the focus toward ecological macroeconomics.
 During one of the panel sessions, the moderator led the panel into envisioning a sustainable, equitable economy.
 Finally, he asked the panel members, “What would we call such an economy?”